-Jesse Mulligan is one of the hosts of TV3's primetime current affairs/entertainment show The Project.
-Mulligan first applied his talents to radio, after winning a stand-up comedy contest while studying law in hometown Hamilton.
-He went on to almost a decade with the More FM breakfast team, and in 2015 began an afternoon slot on RNZ National.
+Jesse Mulligan is one of the hosts of Three's primetime current affairs/entertainment show The Project.
+Mulligan first applied his talents to radio after winning a stand-up comedy contest while studying law in hometown Hamilton.
+He went on to do almost a decade with the More FM breakfast team, then began an afternoon slot on RNZ National in 2015.
 Mulligan first added televison to his resume in 2009, with multiple seasons on the writing and presenting team of TV3 hit 7 Days, then a year as one of the original hosts for TVNZ's primetime show Seven Sharp.
-He also hosted two seasons of comedy clip show Best Bits.
+He has also hosted two seasons of comedy clip show Best Bits.

 Auckland's home of stand-up comedy, The Classic theatre in Queen Street, is the subject of this "behind the scenes" mockumentary TV series.
 Anchored by MC Brendhan Lovegrove, episodes follow a night's performances; onstage routines are intercut with action from the green room and front of house.
 The line between reality and self-deprecatory fiction is blurry, with the participants happy to send themselves up.
 Show biz glamour is in short supply and, at times, it's preferable to look just about anywhere except the screen.
 A second series screened in 2012.